JayantBadlani/ScreenShield/README.md

 The library supports both UIKit and SwiftUI and can be used with ease in both.
 It also provides a way to start and stop listening for screen recordings, and can be customized to use different types of views

+## Kindly give a Star ⭐ to my repo to support my work.
+Thank you!

 ![2](https://user-images.githubusercontent.com/37996543/220936399-8c1abe93-8356-4d8d-8e37-546029c58206.gif)

 [![Version](https://img.shields.io/cocoapods/v/ScreenShield.svg?style=flat)](https://cocoapods.org/pods/ScreenShield)